Third from the Right

 Third from the Right (Die Dritte von rechts) is a 1950 West German musical crime film directed by Géza von Cziffra and starring Vera Molnar, Robert Lindner and Peter van Eyck.
-It was made by the Hamburg-based company Real Film at the Wandsbek Studios.
+It was made by the Hamburg-based company Real Film at the Wandsbek Studios in the city.
 The film's sets were designed by the art director Herbert Kirchhoff.

+Synopsis

+Aspiring stage star Katrin has so far got no further than appearing third from the right in the chorus line.
+To advance her career she agrees to meet a financial backer of shows for dinner.
+When she arrives at his apartment he is laying there dead.
+In the eyes of the investigating police detective she is the top suspect, although several others had good cause to murder him.